 Together with our partners Chab Dai, HAART Kenya and Liberty Asia, we are calling on media organizations to review their style guides as a first step of improving the way that modern slavery and survivor stories are presented in the media.

 We are starting with four of the largest English-language media organizations in the world – Associated Press, The New York Times, The Daily Mail and The Guardian – to ask that they adopt and endorse guidance on how they use survivors’ stories to write about and report on modern slavery, setting the tone across the media.

 2 – Selecting images and text that are representative of the issue.

 3 – Respecting survivors’ right to privacy and dignity.

 4 – Obtaining prior consent to use the story, being transparent and accurate

 Sign our petition to help give every survivor’s story the dignity it deserves.

 Want to know more?
-Read Chab Dai’s full Guidance Note on how survivors’ images and stories should be presented here.
+Read Chab Dai and Liberty Asia’s full Guidance Note on how survivors’ images and stories should be presented here.